LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### VK_LAYER_LUNARG_object_tracker Pending Work

- 1. Verify images have CmdPipelineBarrier layouts matching new layout parameters to Cmd*Image* functions
- 2. For specific object instances that are allowed to be NULL, update object validation to verify that such objects are either NULL or valid
- 3. Verify cube array VkImageView objects use subresourceRange.arraySize (or effective arraySize when VK_REMAINING_ARRAY_SLICES is specified) that is a multiple of 6.
- 4. Make object maps specific to instance and device.
-Objects may only be used with matching instance or device.

 See the Khronos github repository for Vulkan-LoaderAndValidationLayers for additional pending issues, or to submit new validation requests

 ## VK_LAYER_GOOGLE_threading